 If any of this is going over your head, don’t worry.
 All it means is that you’ll have a lot more freedom when you’re tracking and that your recordings will sound a whole lot better than if you were to just slap on some random digital plugin.

 This interface could make a great addition to any home studio considering how powerful it is.
-The only thing we would want to mention here is that its I/O connectivity is a bit lacking.
-If you’re wanting something for a slightly bigger project, it might be worth checking out a few other interfaces that can suit your needs better.
+The only thing I would want to mention here is that its I/O connectivity is a bit lacking.
+If you’re wanting something for a slightly bigger project, it might be worth checking out a few other audio interfaces that can suit your needs better.

-Even though the Apollo is technically a 10-in/6-out interface, 8 out of those 10 inputs are only available through ADAT and S/PDIF, which for beginners looking to enter the realm of intermediate recording, might require a few more purchases before you can get your 10/12/14 mic setup up and running.
+Even though the Twin X is technically a 10-in/6-out interface, 8 out of those 10 inputs are only available through ADAT and S/PDIF, which for beginners looking to enter the realm of intermediate recording, might require a few more purchases before you can get your 10/12/14 mic setup up and running.

-Another drawback of this is the fact that the sample rate suffers when using S/PDIF and ADAT, as we mentioned a bit earlier.
+Another drawback of this is the fact that the sample rate suffers when using S/PDIF and ADAT, as I mentioned a bit earlier.
 This isn’t the worst thing in the world, but again, if you’re an intermediate and you’re not ready to spend close to over $2000 to get your entire setup functioning the way you’d like it to, it might be in your best interest to look elsewhere.

 All that being said, the Apollo Twin X is still fantastic, and the UAD real-time processing is what really makes this interface so valuable.